A05annex/a05annexRobot/README.md

 * And finally, the <tt>[A05RobotContainer](https://github.com/A05annex/a05annexRobot/blob/main/src/main/java/org/a05annex/frc/A05RobotContainer.java)
   </tt> constructor reads the configuration selection switches for robot profile, driver profile, and autonomous path
   and loads/initializes the those values for the match.
-NOTE: our use of switches on the robot for configuration comes from a time where there was a lot of chatter billing SmartDashboard as unreliable and not up to the task.
+NOTE: our use of switches on the robot for configuration comes from a time when there was a lot of chatter billing SmartDashboard as unreliable and not up to the task.
   Current WPIlib documentation is very explicit about how to do this correctly, i.e.
  [Choosing and Autonomous Program](https://docs.wpilib.org/en/stable/docs/software/dashboards/smartdashboard/choosing-an-autonomous-program-from-smartdashboard.html), so we will be revising this for the 2024 season.